mrhuke/unsupervised_two_speaker/README.md

 A description of the main steps performed:

-1. Run a tandem algorithm (Hu & Wang'11) to estimate simultaneous streams
+1. Run a tandem algorithm (Hu & Wang''11) to generate simultaneous streams (SS)
-2. Rank simultaneous streams by time
+2. Order SS by time
-3. Extract GFCC features (Shao'07) for each simultaneous stream
+3. Extract GFCCs for each SS
-4. Perform beam search to group voiced simultaneous streams
+4. Group voiced SS by beam search
-5. Onset/offset segmentation to generate unvoiced segments
+5. Generate unvoiced speech segments by onset/offset based segmentation
 6. Group unvoiced-voiced and unvoiced-unvoiced segments